 Research Interests:I first came to SWFSC in 2006 as a volunteer in the genetics lab while I was obtaining my undergraduate degree in marine biology at Western Washington University.
-Since then, I have had the opportunity to work with both sea turtles and marine mammals on a variety of projects, both in the lab and out in the field.
-These include acoustics on the ORCAWALE 2008 and HICEAS 2010 cruises, an observer for the annual gray whale migration survey, I’ve worked on green turtle ecology, aerial observing/photogrammetry surveys, Antarctic killer whale morphometrics, and pinniped diet analysis.
-More recently my projects have been on vertical bow photography of delphinus, responding to strandings (which is my favorite thing, I love performing necropsies!), and assisting with managing the marine mammal and sea turtle genetics tissue/DNA collection.
-I also enjoy helping with the Out Reach program for kids.
-My primary interest is in the health side of things and I plan on going back to school.
-But for now, I am working jointly with both the Genetics lab and the Cetacean Heath and Life History group while I learn as much as I can doing a little of everything here at the center!
+Since then, I have had the opportunity to work with many different people on a variety of projects jointly with the Marine Mammal and Sea Turtle Genetics lab and the Cetacean Heath and Life History group.
+These include acoustics on the ORCAWALE 2008 and HICEAS 2010 cruises, an observer for the annual gray whale migration survey, green turtle ecology, aerial observing/photogrammetry surveys, Antarctic killer whale morphometrics, and pinniped diet analysis.
+I also enjoy helping with the Out Reach program for kids!
+My current projects have been on vertical bow photography of delphinus, assisting with managing the marine mammal and sea turtle genetics tissue/DNA collection, responding to strandings and performing necropsies.
+My primary interests are in health (anatomy/physiology, diseases, etc…) and recently I have gone back to school to become a Registered Veterinary Technician.